mmkuang/grayclhn.github.io/notes/_posts/2014-10-13-julia-macros.md

 {% endhighlight %}

 runs as fast and with the same memory allocation as the explicitly devectorized code from before.
+You can download all of the code for this post [here][gist].
 (Obvious caveats are that the code is probably pretty fragile and you’d probably need to make it more robust if you use it for real.)

 ## Are macros just about performance?